Shion1305/aqua-registry-poc-public/README.md

     4. Set your PAT as environment variable `GITHUB_TOKEN`

         > [!Important]
-        > I recommend you not to execute `export GITHUB_TOKEN=xxx` directly from terminal, as it persists the key in your command history.
+        > I recommend you not execute `export GITHUB_TOKEN=xxx` directly from the terminal, as it persists the key in your command history.
         > Use `.envrc.example` to configure your environment safely.
         > ```bash
         > cp .envrc.example .envrc